 - Even if you find no side effects, exercise caution and don’t have too much (just as you wouldn’t most things)

 Whilst there is no standard dosage for this herb due to limited data, it’s important to never have too much of any medicinal herb.

 One interesting article also mentions taking 1 teaspoon of the herb with raw egg yolk!
-(Sounds like a great way to start the day to me).
+(Sounds great to me – really haha)!